 The Company is a technology-development and manufacturing company that delivers television (TV) signal encoding, transcoding, digital transport and broadband product solutions for a broad range of applications.
 The markets we serve include cable television systems, multi-dwelling units, the lodging/hospitality market and institutional systems, including hospitals, prisons and schools.
-We have approximately 85 salaried and hourly employees, and our primary manufacturing operations are conducted at our Old Bridge, New Jersey facility.
+We have approximately 78 salaried and hourly employees, and our primary manufacturing operations are conducted at our Old Bridge, New Jersey facility.
 In addition, certain high volume, labor intensive products are produced through several contract manufacturers located in the People's Republic of China, South Korea and Taiwan.
-Our five primary product classes are (i) Digital Video Headend Products; (ii) Analog Video Headend Products; (iii) Hybrid Fiber-Coax ("HFC") Distribution Products; (iv) DOCSIS Data Products and (v) CPE Products.
-The headend products allow a system operator to acquire, process and manipulate signals to create a TV channel lineup for further transmission, the HFC distribution products transport signals from the headend to their ultimate destination, the DOCSIS data products give service providers a means to deliver data, video and voice-over-coaxial and CPE products provide mainstream residential services to consumer households.
+Our five primary product classes are (i) Encoder/Transcoder Products; (ii) NXG IP Video Signal Processing Products; (iii) Coax Distribution Products; (iv) CPE Products and (v) Digital Modulation Products.
+Encoder/transcoder products are used by a system operator for encoding and transcoding of digital video.
+Encoders accept various input sources (analog and/or digital) and output digitally encoded 4K, UHD, HD or SD video in various output formats.
+Transcoders convert video files from one codec compression format to another to allow the video to be viewed across different platforms and devices.
+NXG is a two-way forward-looking platform that is used to deliver next-generation entertainment services in both enterprise and residential locations.
+Coax distribution products are used to transport signals from the headend to their ultimate destination in a home, apartment unit, hotel room, office or other terminal location along a coax distribution network.
+CPE products are used by cable operators to provide video delivery to customers using IP technology.
+Digital modulation products are used by a system operator for acquisition, processing, compression, and management of digital video.

-This Report relates to products: (i) for which Conflict Minerals are necessary to the functionality or production of the product; (ii) that were manufactured, or contracted to be manufactured, by the Company; and (iii) for which the manufacture was completed during calendar year 2020.
+This Report relates to products: (i) for which Conflict Minerals are necessary to the functionality or production of the product; (ii) that were manufactured, or contracted to be manufactured, by the Company; and (iii) for which the manufacture was completed during calendar year 2021.
 With this background, we conducted an analysis of our products to determine which products met these characteristics.
 We found that certain Conflict Minerals meeting these requirements can be found in all of our products (collectively, "Covered Products") and, therefore, such Covered Products are subject to the reporting obligations of the Rule.
 In particular, all three product classes contain tin and some of these use tantalum and gold.